 Single print issue: £65/$100

-30% discount for new subscribers when taking out a subscription to both Journal of Human Rights and the Environment and Queen Mary Journal of Intellectual Property
+30% discount for new subscribers when taking out a subscription to Queen Mary Journal of Intellectual Property and either Journal of Human Rights and the Environment or Asia Pacific Journal of Environmental Law.

 To place a subscription (worldwide):